Fantastic Apps: The Secrets of Updating Them

 Runas with password and encrypted administrator credentials by RunAsSpc (robotronic.de)

-It seems okay, but somehow I didn’t feel right with the administrator password saved in an encrypted file somehow.
-So back again to the drawing board!
+It seems okay, but somehow, I didn’t feel right about saving the administrator password in an encrypted file.
+So, back again to the drawing board!

 Again I started reading what “Autodesk” is telling us how you could update Autodesk.